PhoenixTales/phoenix-docs/_includes/nav.md

 				2. Plot Abstract
 				3. Plot Description
 					* Chapter 7: Return to Prison
-					* Chapter 8: Ore of Blood
+					* Chapter 8: Ruins of the City
-					* Chapter 9: Ruins of the City
+					* Chapter 9: Of Ore and Blood
+					* Chapter 10: A fallen Empire
+					* Chapter 11: Rain in Revolt
-					* Chapter 10: Freedom
+					* Chapter 12: Sacrifice of Freedom
 				4. Plot Logic
 		4. Guild Plots
+			1. Act I
 				* The Way of Power
 				* Fate of the Gladiator
 				* Life for the Temple
 				* A Shadow in the Crowd
 				* Red Blood on blue Scarves
 				* Path to Awakening
 				* Way of the Arcane
+				* Friends of Freedom
+			2. Act II
+				* Revolutionary Zeal
+				* Of Ancient Mysteries
+				* The Acceptance of Fear
+				* Against the Vessels of Pain
+				* Heresy and Treason
 		5. Relation System
 		6. Missions
 			1. Act I Missions